Last Modified: May 24, 2014

 Some brands of antennas use a tapered plug at the bottom of the mount which mates with a socket at the base of the antenna.
 While secure most of the time, the parts are made of brass which corrodes in some climates.
 NoOx® and other anti-corrosion products will help prevent this.

-Several antenna manufacturers supply coax with a solid wire center conductor (typically, copper plated steel), rather than a stranded (copper) one.
+As mentioned above, several antenna manufacturers supply coax with a solid wire center conductor (typically, copper plated steel), rather than a stranded (copper) one.
 As a result, the center conductor is hard to solder, and breaks easily often resulting in fried finals.

 Big RFI Sources